 Picture me slouched over in my chair just ready to surrender and throw in the white flag.

-I left that appointment so happy to find a doctor that could help me, but so annoyed that I’d literally have to bring my bed into my kitchen and sleep there, because at the rate of my 100 percent clean cooking plan, the idea of also making my milks homemade was to say the least really, really, really annoying.
+I left that appointment so happy to find a doctor that could help me, but so annoyed that I’d literally have to bring my bed into my kitchen and sleep there, because, at the rate of my 100 percent clean cooking plan, the idea of also making my kinds of milk homemade was, to say the least really, really, really annoying.

-I didn’t believe her that it would be easy.
-It didn’t sound easy.
+And I didn’t trust her.
+I didn’t think it would be easy, it certainly didn’t sound easy.

-The gluten-free Oat Milk was doable.
-And it didn’t make me numb, so I used it grainy in my coffee.
+The gluten-free Oat milk was doable.
+And it didn’t make my face numb, so I used it grainy in my coffee.
 It wasn’t ideal, but it was workable.
-The fact that I could have an iced coffee with non dairy milk was the highlight of that day!
+The fact that I could have an iced coffee with non-dairy milk was the highlight of that day!

 And that is when I got super confident.
 I realized that something positive was happening and it made me so happy and hopeful.

 So that day I bought a cheesecloth. ( I couldn’t find a nut bag)